popolo-project/popolo-spec/appendices/examples.md

 }
 ```

-## 1.3.
-A previously held post
+## 2.3.
+Change in party affiliation

-**Scenario:** Mr. John Q. Public, Esq. was previously Member of Parliament for Avalon from 2000 to 2004, and is now again as of 2011.
+John Q. Public changes party affiliation while holding the post of Member of Parliament for Avalon.

 The House of Commons, an organization, and its posts: